Updated on: 4/26/2021

 The ordinance passed on June 27, 2011, in response to a hearing examiner's decision earlier this year involving a Madison Park pit bull that attacked and bit three people in less than an hour.
 Seattle Animal Control declared the pit bull dangerous and ordered it be destroyed.
 However, the hearing examiner reversed the order on the basis that the pit bull did not inflict enough damage to qualify as a "dangerous animal" under Seattle's narrow law.

 Under the former law, a "dangerous animal" was one that inflicted a "severe injury," defined as death, multiple broken bones, or multiple disfiguring lacerations requiring multiple sutures or cosmetic surgery.
-The victims of last year's pit bull attack did not suffer injuries severe enough to meet that threshold.
+The victims of last year's pit bull attack, while substantially harmed, did not suffer injuries severe enough to meet that threshold.

-The City Council's toughening of the law broadened the definition of "severe injury" to require only one broken bone, or one disfiguring wound that requires medical attention such as sutures, steri strips or staples.
+The City Council's toughening of the law broadened the definition of "severe injury" to require only one broken bone, or one disfiguring wound that requires medical attention such as sutures or staples.
 The expanded definition also includes permanent nerve damage.

 Insurance Issues Left Unsolved By Seattle's New Dog Bite Ordinance

 The problem of insurance however still persists in cases involving dog bites and attacks.
 Currently, the law only requires a dog owner to carry insurance for injuries the dog may inflict on people if that dog has already been deemed by local authorities as a "dangerous dog."
 However, more than 99% of all dog bite claims in Washington are committed by dogs that are not designated as dangerous under the current law.

 In most cases involving dog bites and animal attacks, the dog owner does not have any insurance to pay for the victim's past and future medical bills and lost wages caused by the attack.
-In many cases the dog bite victim is left with thousands of dollars in unpaid hospital and doctor bills.
-In some cases these medical bills can easily be in the low to high five figure range ($25,000 to $50,000).
+In many cases, dog bite victims are left with thousands of dollars in unpaid hospital and doctor bills.
+In some cases, these medical bills can easily be in the low to high five figure range ($25,000 to $50,000).